see also our sister project, Project WSS

-In 1756, more than 250 years ago, the major powers of Europe became entangled in a conflict now known as the Seven Years' War that was to last until 1763.
+More than 250 years ago, in 1756, the major powers of Europe became entangled in a conflict now known as the Seven Years War that was to last until 1763.
 It involved all the major powers of Europe, with Austria, France, Russia, Saxony, Sweden, and later Spain siding against the alliance of Great Britain, Hanover, Prussia, and later Portugal.

 In North America, the first years of the conflict turned to the advantage of France.
 In Asia, Bengal was virtually under British rule by the end of 1757.

-From 1758, Prussia managed to contain its enemies on all fronts.
-In 1762, it was on the verge of being defeated when the Tsarina died leaving the throne to Peter III, who held Frederick II in high esteem.
+From 1758 through 1761, Prussia managed to repel its enemies on all fronts.
+In 1762, it was on the verge of being defeated when the Tsarina Elizabeth died leaving the throne to Peter III, who held Frederick II in high esteem.
 Consequently, the new Tsar sided with Prussia.

 Meanwhile, year after year, the struggle between France and the Anglo-Hanoverians in Western Germany remained inconclusive.
 By the end of each campaign the belligerents were basically back to their initial positions.